Visylix vs Verkada: compare camera flexibility, AI capabilities, pricing transparency, data ownership, and cloud architecture.

 Verkada bundles hardware and software costs, making true per-camera pricing difficult to compare.
 A typical deployment costs $700-4,800 per camera (hardware + first year license), with ongoing annual license renewals.

-Visylix pricing is transparent: $49/month (Starter), $99/month (Pro), $299/month (Scale), and custom Enterprise.
+Visylix pricing is transparent: $49/month (Starter), $99/month (Pro), $399/month (Scale with Face Recognition AI), and custom Enterprise pricing for all AI models.
 There are no hardware costs because Visylix works with existing cameras.
 A free 7-day trial lets organizations evaluate the platform before committing.